samtrost/doccano/README.md

 ...
 ```

-Once you select a csv file on your computer, select `Upload` button.
+Once you select a txt file on your computer, select `Upload` button.

 ### Define labels